thatsmesasha/rcool/README.md

 It will output url to access the website, or just go to http://YOUR-GOOGLE-VISION-KIT-IP:4200

+#### Errors

-If you're getting errors while starting the server, check if no other demos are running on the Google Vision Kit.
-Other programs may block access to the camera too.
+If you're getting errors, check if no other demos are running on the Google Vision Kit.
+Other programs block access to the camera.